-For more information on life at Guildhall School, visit gsmd.ac.uk/life
+For more information on life at Guildhall School, visit gsmd.ac.uk/life union@gsmd.ac.uk

 There are two Underground stations close by and supermarkets, bars, restaurants and sports facilities are all within walking distance.
-Our Basement area houses the Students' Union bar, a selfservice laundry, practice rooms and a communal TV room.
+Our Basement area houses the Students' Union bar, a self-service laundry, practice rooms and a communal TV room.